[Node manager] Better communication when job is unsatisfiable

 min_nodes request is greater than node manager's configured

 max_nodes.
 In this case, node manager silently skips over the job with no feedback as to why no nodes are being started.

 2) A job's resource requirements for a single node exceed the available cloud node size.
 In this case, the only indication this is a problem is a message of "job XXX not satisfiable" in the node manager log (and even then only if debug logging is turned on).

 If a job request cannot be satisfied under its current configuration, node manager should have some way of signaling this to the user.

-#3 Updated by Peter Amstutz almost 2 years ago
+#3 Updated by Peter Amstutz over 5 years ago

 Yes, that's true.
 I think the right long term solution is for crunch v2 to combine the jobs of crunch-dispatch and node manager into one process, because otherwise neither process has quite enough information to be able to tell the user what's actually going on.